 “Guineas are rough, vigorous, hardy, basically disease-free birds,” she says.
 “They’re also the most active ‘gardener’ on the farm.
 Continuously on the move, they pick up bugs and weed seeds with nearly every peck they take – and they do it without destroying plants because they do not scratch like chickens.”

 Common helmeted guineas, Numida meleagris, are widely known in folk history for their efficiency in reducing populations of ticks and other insects.
 In 1992, a scientific study headed by researcher David Cameron Duffy confirmed this evidence by finding a “highly significant difference in tick presence in response to guinea fowl activity.”

 Duffy, now a professor of botany at the University of Hawaii, says the study, performed in New York, demonstrated that guineas, despite their natural instinct to avoid brushy borders and the predators that lurk there, will perform tick patrol at the perimeter of a field or lawn.
 Ticks will travel about a yard out from the brush, but not farther because lawns generally are too hot and dry.
 Duffy advises that guineas can be most successful against ticks when incorporated with an integrated pest management program that includes regular removal of leaf litter, which is often a tick’s favorite home.
 (Results of this guinea study were extensively reported in publications, including the New York Times, Time magazine, and in “The Wilson Bulletin” of the Wilson Ornithological Society.
-This study is also available online by clicking here.

 Model Christie Brinkley is credited, as is Duffy and researcher Randall Downer, for the work; Duffy says Brinkley, concerned for her young daughter’s safety, helped start the project through her congressman after hearing some of the anecdotal evidence involving guineas and tick control.